NJIT-WIS/mywebclass-agile-docs/documentation/theme_1/initiatives/monitor_quality.md

 ## Constraints
 - Limited resources for implementing the code quality monitoring process
+- May include a lack of budget, tools, or personnel to effectively implement the code quality monitoring process.
 - Limited buy-in from some team members on the importance of monitoring code quality
+- Buy-in challenges refer to some team members not recognizing the significance of monitoring code quality, which can hinder the implementation proces

 ## Assumptions
 - Team members will be willing to adopt the code quality monitoring process